Ending my tenancy

 |Clearing your belongings||You are are also responsible for clearing all your belongings from your home before returning your keys.
 If you do not move all your belongings, BHP will charge you for clearing them and they may be sold or destroyed.|

-Please note that before you move out a Housing Officer will inspect your property and inform you of what you need to do before you leave
+Please note that before you move out a Housing Officer and Surveyor will inspect your property and inform you of what you need to do before you leave.

 If you are joint tenants and one of you ends the tenancy, the whole tenancy comes to an end.
 BHP on behalf of the council will consider allowing the remaining joint tenant to stay under a new tenancy agreement but that depends on the circumstances of each case, and should not be assumed.

 For example, in cases of domestic violence we will not allow the perpetrator to remain in the dwelling.

 If you are no longer living in your home, you may lose your tenancy allowing BHP to take action to repossess the property.
 It is therefore important that you let your Housing Officer know if you are going to be away from your home for an extended period.
 This may include a stay in hospital or a long holiday.